TACC/mkdocs-tacc/docs/customize.md

-# Customization
+# How to Customize

-Customize the theme to match your project's needs.
+You can extend or rewrite parts of the theme.

 ## Stylesheets